Work in the Whitsundays

 If you take your sailing career seriously, the Whitsundays is the place to gain experience, to build on your skills, and to get a chance at the top jobs in the industry.
 Work efficiently and professionally in the Whitsundays and you open up many future possibilities to work within the sailing and boating field.
 You can work on skills and qualifications such as Coxswain, Master IV or V tickets and can find work on the water or under the water with advanced diving certificates and experience.

 On the other end of the scale, backpackers and those looking to balance their travelling budget can find fruit and vegetable picking in Bowen (just a 45 minute drive from Airlie Beach) or cane harvesting and general farm maintenance work in Mackay.
 Expect harvest seasons for tomatoes to run September to December; for vegetables, May to November; and mangoes, November to December.
 Cane harvests are brought in June to November, while planting takes place March, April, June, August and September; and cane farm maintenance work is generally available March to May.

-If tourism or hospitality are not your idea of dream employment, administrative jobs are sometimes available as well as tour sales in the main street.
+If tourism or hospitality is not your idea of dream employment, administrative jobs are sometimes available as well as tour sales in the main street.
 If you're a handyman or know a thing or two about boat engines, you're likely to find work in the maintenance position at the boat yards or for a boat company.
 With the number of boat tours, water sport adventures, and charter boats in the Whitsundays, good quality maintenance crew are always needed.

 The Whitsundays is an active, fun and rather wonderful place of employment, where you can not only find amazing work, but you can also enjoy your time off too.